tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/communication/index.md

 ## Communication Services Resource Groups

-TODO: Chat has no Overview page, due to its multi-folder listings, how can we make it have one?
 You can perform various actions against several key areas of communication services:

 | Resource Groups                                                                       | Description                                                                                            |